jethornton/flexgui/docs_flex/source/style.rst

 Most colors can be specified using Hex, RGB or RGBA color model.
 RGB is Red, Green, Blue and A means Alpha or transparency.
 The alpha parameter is a number between 0.0 (fully transparent) and 1.0 (not transparent at all).
-Hex is red, green blue in hexidecimal number pairs from 00 to ff.
+Hex is red, green blue in hexadecimal number pairs from 00 to ff.

 .. code-block:: css